NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

 \subsection{Data Statistics}

-In total, NuScenes-QA provides 459,941 question-answer pairs based on the 34,149 visual scenes, with 376,604 questions from 28,130 scenes used for training, and 83,337 questions from 6,019 scenes used for testing, respectively.
-To the best of our knowledge, NuScenes-QA is currently the largest 3D related question answering dataset, being one order magnitude larger than 3D-only datasets such as ScanQA \cite{azuma2022scanqa} (with 41K annotated question-answer pairs).
+In total, NuScenes-QA provides 459,941 question-answer pairs across 34,149 visual scenes, with 376,604 questions from 28,130 scenes for training, and 83,337 questions from 6,019 scenes for testing.
+To the best of our knowledge, NuScenes-QA is currently the largest 3D related question answering dataset.
+Detailed comparison of 3D-QA datasets can be found in supplementary materials.